 The WCSSP Programme draws on expertise across the breadth of the UK research community.
 We will be allocating funding for WCSSP Programme projects through open competition.

-We are establishing a Weather and Climate Science for Service Partnership for Southeast Asia for which we expect to hold a call for research proposals in September 2016.
+We are establishing a Weather and Climate Science for Service Partnership for Southeast Asia.
+We are now inviting calls for research proposals from UK researchers.

-We are inviting expressions of interest from UK researchers on four research themes under the Climate Science for Service Partnership Brazil.
+We are inviting calls for research proposals from UK researchers on four research themes under the Climate Science for Service Partnership Brazil.

 Information about research opportunities under the WCSSP Programme and guidance on how to apply for WCSSP Programme research opportunities can be found on the Research opportunities page